whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 "Command from Creator," "divine voice," "sacred gifts," and "deepest love" are all ways of saying the same thing.
 That divine voice is inside you right now, and it's waiting for you to listen so you can walk your divine path and offer your own sacred gifts, or your deepest love.
 All it takes is the courage to release distractions and feel that deepest part of you that others in your unhealthy nation haven't always welcomed.

 You matter, and there's a reason you're alive.
 You have sacred gifts, special ways of making the world a better place that only you can give.
-Any moment you're not giving your gifts, the world becomes poorer.
+Any time you don't give your gifts, the world becomes poorer.

 Commit to discovering and giving your own sacred gifts, and living the most meaningful life imaginable in service of the people and nonhumans you love.